sourcegraph/handbook/content/departments/data-analytics/testing.md

 - Post in #product-led to sync with product, marketing and business operations teams so everyone can ensure there are no conflicting A/B tests running
 - [Use a feature flag](https://docs.sourcegraph.com/dev/how-to/use_feature_flags) to setup and rollout the A/B test
-- Follow the steps to [add the events to Sourcegraph and Amplitude](../tools/amplitude.md#adding-events-to-amplitude)
+- Follow the steps to -add the events to Sourcegraph and Amplitude- placeholder for link to amplitude events

 ### Analyze the A/B test